Lichenstat/Lichenstat/README.md

-A repository consisting of various programming projects that I take up during my free time. 📚
+A repository consisting of various projects that I take up during my free time. 📚

 If you're here it either means you clicked on the various links I put out over the internet or you found this out of boredom after searching around.👀